-Reporting and Resources
+C. Reporting Sexual Misconduct and Resources for Students

 Students are encouraged to report sexual misconduct that is perpetrated against them or other members of the MIT community.
 Students have numerous options for reporting the misconduct and obtaining support; which option a student chooses depends upon the nature and severity of the misconduct, whether the student wishes the report to remain confidential, and whether the student wishes to pursue a formal complaint.

-For information about reporting, campus resources, and grievance procedures, visit http://titleix.mit.edu or contact the Title IX Coordinator.
-Students are also encouraged to review MIT's policy on harassment.
+For information about reporting, campus resources, and grievance procedures, visit the Title IX website or contact the Institute Title IX Coordinator: